gander-social/gander-social-atproto/packages/internal/handle-resolver/README.md

 Using an AppView:

 > [!CAUTION]
-> Use the Bluesky owned AppView (`https://api.bsky.app/`), or PDS
+> Use the Gander owned AppView (`https://api.gndr.app/`), or PDS
-> (`https://bsky.social/`), at your own risk.
+> (`https://gndr.social/`), at your own risk.
 Using these servers in a
-> third-party application might expose your users' data (IP address) to Bluesky.
+> third-party application might expose your users' data (IP address) to Gander.
-> Bluesky might log the data sent to it when your app is resolving handles.
+> Gander might log the data sent to it when your app is resolving handles.
-> Bluesky might also change the API, or terms or use, at any time without
+> Gander might also change the API, or terms or use, at any time without
 > notice.
-Make sure you are compliant with the Bluesky terms of use as well as
+Make sure you are compliant with the Gander terms of use as well as
 > any laws and regulations that apply to your use case.

 ```ts